xCounsel/adminpays/_projects/deals.md

 Nevertheless, we hope, that other information published here help you to understand our legal experience related to domain names.
 So, we are ready to provide corresponding services and share our experience with you.

 ## I would like to get a quick access and download an agreement
-Well, if you are just looking for a quite good agreement and ready to prepare it for your own purposes, we may suggest you to glance at the following templates (including domain name transfer agreements):
+Well, if you are just looking for a quite good agreement and are ready to prepare it for your own purposes, we may suggest you to glance at the following templates (including domain name transfer agreements):

 * [Domain name assignment agreement](https://www.leaplaw.com/pubSearch/preview/domainname_assign.pdf) / ![GB](https://github.com/madebybowtie/FlagKit/raw/master/Assets/PNG/GB.png?raw=true) / pdf
 * [Domain name purchase and transfer agreement](https://www.docracy.com/4693/domain-name-transfer-agreement) / ![GB](https://github.com/madebybowtie/FlagKit/raw/master/Assets/PNG/GB.png?raw=true) / pdf